SomeWeekendReading/someweekendreading.github.io/_posts/2023-10-10-tired-surveillance.md

 are too many ways for software to catch up, or to flag it when seen as is done now with masking.

-But need _something:_ Constant surveillance in the US of Muslims after 9/11 changed people's behavior, in a chilling way that is incompatible with democracy.
+But need _something:_ constant surveillance in the US of Muslims after 9/11 changed people's behavior, in a chilling way that is incompatible with democracy.

 Albert Fox Cahn, executive director of the [Surveillance Technology Oversight Project (S.T.O.P.)](https://www.stopspying.org/)